 That’s the optimistic way of looking at things, of course.
 It could all go terrible wrong, with television coverage of occurrences like the Carlos banana incident irrevocably damaging Russia’s already poor world image.
 That, I would assume, is something Russian authorities would be eager to avoid at all costs.
 They have a lot of work to do.

 From lurid tales of oligarch excess to scare stories about Moscow’s stranglehold on Europe’s energy supplies, the land that gave us Roman Abramovich and Vladimir Putin is very rarely out of the news.
 But there is much more to modern Russia than billionaire tycoons and political conspiracy.
 Marc Bennetts’ weekly column, Deeper Than Oil, goes beyond the headlines to explore the hidden sides of the world’s largest, and often strangest, country.

-Marc Bennetts is a journalist who has written about Russian spies, Chechen football and Soviet psychics for a number of UK newspapers, including The Guardian and The Times.
-He is also the author of Football Dynamo: Modern Russia and the People’s Game (Virgin Books).
+Marc Bennetts is a journalist (The Guardian, The Observer, The Times, and more) and the author of Football Dynamo: Modern Russia and the People’s Game (Virgin Books).

 Add to blog

 You may place this material on your blog by copying the link.

 Image Galleries: The Royal Path of Russia’s Last Tsar

 The failure of the Islamist political parties who came to power in the dramatic events of the Arab Spring would allow the military to reenter the political arena.
 Political Islam was successful in the opposition, but it could fail in power, as the negative experience of Egypt and Iraq have shown.